Do you need an eCommerce web design but are not too sure about the platform to choose?

-- Magento admin interface is not much user-friendly.
+- The Magento admin interface is not much user-friendly.

 - Magento requires you to be a tech-savvy webmaster if you want to use advanced features.

-- Magento is self-hosted ecommerce platform and requires premium web hosting support.
+- Magento is a self-hosted eCommerce platform and requires premium web hosting support.

-- Although the basic version of Magento is available free of cost to use, but if you want to include advanced features & functionalities, you may need to subscribe for an enterprise plan.
+- Although the basic version of Magento is available free of cost to use, if you want to include advanced features & functionalities, you may need to subscribe to an enterprise plan.

-- If not optimized properly, a Magento based ecommerce store may experience issue of slow loading webpages.
+- If not optimized properly, a Magento-based eCommerce store may experience the issue of slow-loading webpages.

 #4 Open Cart

-Open Cart also has a huge community of its web developers who contribute towards the development of useful extensions for ecommerce website development.
+Open Cart also has a huge community of web developers who contribute towards the development of useful extensions for eCommerce website development.

 - Open Cart is a user-friendly platform.

-- Like other open source applications, it also offer several free and paid themes for your online store.
+- Like other open-source applications, it also offers several free and paid themes for your online store.

 - Open Cart is easy to set up as compared to platforms like Magento.